Use this endpoint to send data to one or more variables of a Device

 }

-}// Since the "value" of a dot is mandatory, this option will set the variable value to "1".
+}// Because the "value" of a Dot is required, this option sets the variable value to "1".

 {